kurrent-io/documentation/docs/dev-center/tutorials/eventstore-to-kurrent-migration.md

 ## Why Migrate?

 - **Latest features and improvements**: The KurrentDB client includes performance enhancements and new capabilities
-- **Ongoing support**: Future updates and bug fixes will only be available in the KurrentDB client
 - **Automated migration**: Use [OpenRewrite](https://docs.openrewrite.org) to handle the migration automatically with minimal manual effort

 ## What Gets Updated